 - Confirmed cases with unknown addresses are excluded from counts by region (Wellington, Dufferin and City of Guelph), as they are unable to be assigned to a specific area.

-- Data in the interactive status report is taken from confirmed cases reported to date in iPHIS.
+- Data in the interactive status report is taken from confirmed cases reported to date in CCM.
 The last time data has been updated is shown below.

-Resolved cases include cases reported as recovered in iPHIS, cases that are not currently listed as hospitalized in iPHIS, and cases that are 14 days past symptom onset (if present) or 14 days past the episode date if the case is closed.
+Resolved cases include cases reported as recovered in CCM, cases that are not currently listed as hospitalized in CCM, and cases that are 14 days past symptom onset (if present) or 14 days past the episode date if the case is closed.

-- The integrated Public Health Information System (iPHIS) is an information system for the reporting and surveillance of Diseases of Public Health Significance (DOPHS) in Ontario.
+- The Public Health Case and Contact Management System (CCM) is an information system for the reporting and surveillance of Diseases of Public Health Significance (DOPHS) in Ontario.

 - An outbreak is defined as one or more confirmed cases of COVID-19 within a facility (long-term care home, retirement home or hospital).
 Outbreaks confined only to sections or wings of these facilities will be identified where applicable.
 The date an outbreak is declared is the date the first confirmed case of COVID-19 was identified.
 An outbreak is declared over 14 days after symptoms began in the most recent case and when no other cases are suspect.
 Confirmed cases in staff of these facilities only include those that reside in the WDG area.
 More information about facility outbreaks can be found on our Retirement and Long-Term Care Outbreak Bulletin.

 - The number of confirmed cases is only part of the picture.
 Changes in testing criteria and volume will affect the trends seen on the charts, therefore those trends may not necessarily reflect changes in the actual number of infected people in the population.
 You should assume you can get COVID-19 in the community.